kngott/AMReX_PCTest/PCPointTest/README.md

-# AMReX_FBPointTest
+# AMReX_PCPointTest

-Test that runs and compares FB times repetitively.
+Test that runs and compares PC times repetitively.